clarifynl/responsive-pics/README.md

 ResponsivePics is useful when you have a responsive grid layout (like Bootstrap, but can be any framework) and need images to adapt to responsive designs.
 ResponsivePics automatically resizes and / or crops your uploaded pictures to fit your layouts.

 ResponsivePics saves bandwidth and lets your site load faster.
-ResponsivePics is €25,-.
-It probably saves you a day of developing it yourself.

 * ReponsivePics does not handle images in the Wordpress wysiwig editor, it's only useful for theme authors that use images or photos in their themes.
 It automatically handles retina or hdpi images via media queries.